San Diego Christian College

-San Diego Christian College (SDCC) is a private, evangelical college in Santee, California, a suburb of San Diego.
+San Diego Christian College (SDCC) is a private evangelical university in Santee, California.
 Founded in 1970, SDCC offers traditional, non-traditional, and graduate programs.

 History

-In January 1970, Tim F. LaHaye, pastor of the former Scott Memorial Baptist Church of San Diego and co-author of the fictional Left Behind series of books, Art Peters and Henry M. Morris discussed the need for a Christian college on the West Coast where studies could be developed within the framework of creationism based on the Genesis creation narrative.
+In January 1970, Tim F. LaHaye, pastor of the former Scott Memorial Baptist Church of San Diego and co-author of the Left Behind series of books, Art Peters, and Henry M. Morris discussed the need for a Christian college on the West Coast where studies could be developed within the framework of creationism based on the Genesis creation narrative.
 That year, classes began at Christian Heritage College, supported by Scott Memorial Baptist Church.
 The first degrees were awarded in 1973.

 In 1984, it was first accredited by the Western Association of Schools and Colleges (WASC).
 In 2005, the college changed its name to San Diego Christian College.
-In 2015, the college moved to its new location in Santee, CA.
+In 2015, it moved to its new location in Santee, California.

 Campus

 In 2005, Christian Heritage College became San Diego Christian College and in 2014, SDCC moved to its new campus in Santee.
 The new campus consists of five buildings, with an athletic annex office and residential apartments which are located 1.8 miles off campus.

 Its five buildings include smart classrooms, laboratories, chapel auditorium, cafeteria, counseling rooms, a library and faculty and staff offices.
 The library has a growing collection of over 450,000 items.
 Aviators train at Gillespie Field in El Cajon.

 SDCC's fountain displays the institution's core values of truth, purpose, and impact.